 What constitutes success for you?
 Do you need to see a 10% increase in demand before you decide on the best discount for a product?
 Success in retail is a mix of external and internal factors, so dig into the data to know what price has worked best over time and test against that price to improve upon it.

 Externally, it is worthwhile to monitor competitor pricing data.
 Gain a deep understanding of their pricing on the items you’re testing over time.
-If you’re trying to go head-to-head with them, maybe test the prices they most commonly offer those items for to see if they produce the results you’re in search of.
+If you’re trying to go head-to-head with them, maybe test the prices they most commonly offer those items to see if they produce the results you’re in search of.
 Even if you don’t want to test their exact prices, being aware is a good way to know how your prices have stacked up historically and what prices consumers have grown used to over the years.

 6. When Will You Test Again?

 Pricing optimization is an on-going process.
 A price that helps you exceed your revenue goals today might not be the correct price next month.
-Be aware that pricing isn’t stagnant because consumer preferences and the market in general change rapidly.
+Be aware that pricing isn’t stagnant because of consumer preferences and the market in general change rapidly.
 While you can guess how your competitors might do to try to steal business from you, you can never make a perfect prediction.
 That’s why preparation is key.
 Being able to respond to price changes in real time keeps you limber enough to win the race for market share.

 Contributing Writer: Angelica Valentine